 In the third year, you can opt for a minor or electives from other programmes, take an internship or study abroad in the fifth semester.
 You will complete your degree programme with a 30 EC capstone (or graduation) project for a real-world client organisation in semester 6.

-Building blocks: Experimenting with digital interventions of behavioural change4—630
+Building blocks: Experimenting with digital interventions of behavioural changePeriod 4Period 5Period 630

-Connections: Linking data for better interventions in health or mobility systems1—330
+Connections: Linking data for better interventions in health or mobility systemsPeriod 1Period 2Period 330

 See more information in the online Course Catalogue.

-If you are ambitious, you can choose to take part in our Honours programme.
-You’ll take the Honours programme alongside your regular studies.
-Completion results in you graduating 'with honours': an internationally recognised qualification.
-If you are up to it, then it's an opportunity not to be missed.
+If you are ambitious, you can choose to take part in our Honours and Talent Programme (HTP).
+You’ll take the HTP alongside your regular studies.
+You will be introduced to scientific research in an original way through a challenging package of in-depth or broadening courses.
+If you are up to it, then it's an opportunity not to be missed!

 The UvA has partnerships and exchange agreements with more than 100 other universities.
 As part of your Bachelor's programme you can do an exchange semester abroad.
 This can be a valuable learning and cultural experience, and a great addition to your degree programme.